searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 ### SearchController.store.search

-The `search` property contains information about the current query, typically displayed above results and used in combination with the `store.pagination` data
+The `search` property contains information about the current query, typically displayed above results and used in combination with the `store.pagination` data.

 ```jsx
 @withController